learning-lichen/actor/README.md

 ### Timers

 Another useful feature is the timer.
-The timer is an object that periodically executes from code.
+The timer is an object that periodically executes a block of code.

     require 'actor/timer'